NicholasAllenCooper/PresidentialBid/economy.md

     * Children will receive a Basic Income into a trust fund that they get later, to pay for college expenses or a first house.

 Discuss problems: https://www.newyorker.com/magazine/2018/07/09/who-really-stands-to-win-from-universal-basic-income

+[comment]: # (Can we tie Social Security to Stock Markeet???)

+[comment]: # (Government can hold no more than 10% of any company, but must buy up if holding less than 5%.
+Government takeover of any company)

+[comment]: # (Instead of taxing businesses, can we buy up stocks in them as silent partners?
+Can we buy foreign stocks to prevent power?)